 Proper vault walls are similar to building panic room walls, with some minor differences.
-Many of the same factors are present, particularly since most people utilize their vault room to not just protect valuables but also as a panic room in emergencies – to protect people.
+Many of the same factors are present, and their uses overlap: most clients utilize the same vault room to protect valuables and as a panic room in emergencies – to protect people.
 Therefore, vault walls have similar objectives to panic room walls.

-Vault walls should rigorously protect from forced entry, first and foremost.
-Generally this is going to be attacks from bladed weapons (such as axes), from blunt weapons (such as sledgehammers) and sometimes from motorized weapons, such as drills or saws.
-Motorized weapons are very rare though, as the noise and time required would easily lead to police presence due to a standard alarm system.
+Vault walls must rigorously protect from forced entry, first and foremost.
+Generally, these are attacks from bladed weapons (such as axes), from blunt weapons (such as sledgehammers), and sometimes from motorized weapons, such as drills or saws.
+Motorized weapons are rare, though, as the noise and time required put the criminal at risk of unwanted attention from neighbors, an alarm system, or the police.

-Ballistic protection is also helpful for a vault room situation, but not as important as it is with a panic room.
-The odds of a stray bullet hitting one object stored in the room is perhaps not such a big deal.
-On the other hand, a single bullet hitting a human is a major problem.
+Ballistic protection is also helpful for a vault room, but not as important as it is with a panic room.
+The odds of a stray bullet hitting one object stored in the room is perhaps not a comparatively central concern.
+(On the other hand, a single shot hitting a human in a panic room is a critical problem.)

 Another difference with constructing vault walls is that there typically is a greater focus on fire resistance.
-This isn’t as important with a panic room since if a fire were the emergency, the client’s best bet is to simply exit their home, not to sequester themselves inside.
-But with a vault room the client will want their valuables to be protected for an amount of time until the fire can be extinguished.
-Cement, Ballistic Fiberglass, Kevlar and some steels provide a decent amount of fire resistance.
-(Less common ballistic materials, like ultra-high-molecular-weight polyethelene and ballistic rubber, are obviously very poor at resisting fires).
+Flammability isn’t as crucial with a panic room: if there were a fire emergency, the client’s best bet is to exit their home, not to sequester themselves inside.
+With a vault room, clients want their valuables protected for an amount of time until emergency services can extinguish the fire.
+Cement, Ballistic Fiberglass, Kevlar, and some steels provide a generous amount of fire resistance.
+Plastic-based ballistic materials such as ultra-high-molecular-weight polyethylene and ballistic rubber are quickly engulfed in flames.